About

 6 DV, File Origin Verification for Agricultural Data Sharing Go · Hyperledger Fabric · SHA-256

-When a farmer sends a file to an advisor, and the advisor sends it to a certifier, the certifier has no way to check whether the file matches what the farmer originally recorded.
-The farmer's computer may be off, and no shared record connects them.
+When a farmer sends a file to an intermediate party and that party forwards it to a receiving party, the receiving party has no way to check whether the file matches what the farmer originally recorded.
+The originating organization's system may be inaccessible, and no shared record connects the origin state to the copy in hand.

-This infrastructure lets any downstream receiver verify whether a file has the same content as the version recorded before the first transfer, and reconstruct the full sequence of senders and receivers, without contacting any earlier computer.
+This infrastructure lets any receiving party verify whether a file has the same content as the version recorded before the first transfer, and reconstruct the full sequence of senders and receivers, without contacting any earlier computer.

 A SHA-256 fingerprint is computed at registration and stored on the shared ledger, and each transfer is recorded as a linked entry.
 Verification recomputes the fingerprint from the file in hand and compares it against the ledger, while transfer tracing follows linked records backward to the origin.